Readpato/Readpato/README.md

 ### Hello there! 👋

-My name is Patrick Raedler and I am a self taught Junior Front End Developer.
+My name is Patrick Raedler and I am a self taught Software Developer.

 I am currently looking forwards to learn React.js to collaborate on open source!